316 free evidence-based calculators across 23 medical specialties

 Estimate your heart age from major cardiovascular risk factors using ASCVD-based risk modeling.
 Compare vascular age with chronological age.

-Calculate LDL cholesterol from total cholesterol, HDL, and triglycerides using the Friedewald equation.
-Also reports non-HDL and total/HDL ratio.
+Enter total cholesterol, HDL, and triglycerides to calculate LDL-C via the Friedewald equation.
+Also calculates non-HDL and cholesterol ratios.
+Free, instant.

 Calculate total cholesterol/HDL ratio and triglyceride/HDL ratio from a standard lipid panel.
 A total/HDL ratio below 3.5 is optimal.
 For full cardiovascular risk assessment, use [ASCVD Risk Calculator](/tools/ascvd-risk) or [Framingham Risk Score](/tools/framingham-risk).